Bielliptic Shimura curves $X_0^D(N)$ with nontrivial level: Introduction

 \begin{definition} For a curve $X$ over a number field $F$, we say that $X$ is \textbf{bielliptic (over $F$)} if there exists an elliptic curve $E$ over $F$ and a degree $2$ map $X \rightarrow E$ over $F$.
 We say that $X$ is \textbf{geometrically bielliptic} if it is bielliptic over some finite extension of $F$. \end{definition}

-A result of Harris--Silverman \cite[Corollary 3]{HaSi91} states that if $g(X) \geq 2$ and $\textnormal{a.irr}_F(X) = 2$, then $X$ is either hyperelliptic or is bielliptic with a degree $2$ map to an elliptic curve over $F$ of positive rank.\footnote{A geometric analogue for degree $3$ follows from work of Abramovich--Harris \cite[Theorem 1]{AH91}: if then $X_{\overline{F}}$ is trigonal or is trielliptic with a degree $3$ map to an elliptic curve of positive rank.
+A result of Hindry \cite[Remarque, p.
+221]{Hindry} and of Harris--Silverman \cite[Corollary 3]{HaSi91}\footnote{Hindry originally proved the result conditional on the Mordell--Lang conjecture, which was proven by Faltings \cite{Fal91} a few years later.
+The result was reproven by Harris--Silverman following the announcement of and similarly using Faltings' theorem.} states that if $g(X) \geq 2$ and $\textnormal{a.irr}_F(X) = 2$, then $X$ is either hyperelliptic or is bielliptic with a degree $2$ map to an elliptic curve over $F$ of positive rank.\footnote{A geometric analogue for degree $3$ follows from work of Abramovich--Harris \cite[Theorem 1]{AH91}: if then $X_{\overline{F}}$ is trigonal or is trielliptic with a degree $3$ map to an elliptic curve of positive rank.
 (There are some known errors in \cite{AH91}, regarding which we refer to \cite[p.236]{DF93} and \cite[p.4]{KV22}, but they do not interfere with this result.)
 This pattern fails for degrees greater than $3$; see \cite{DF93}, and see \cite{KV22} for further results in this vein.}

 In the $D=1$ case, all hyperelliptic modular curves $X_0(N)$ of genus at least $2$ were determined by Ogg \cite{Ogg74}, and all bielliptic modular curves $X_0(N)$ were determined by Bars \cite{Bars99}.
 Further, Bars determined which bielliptic curves $X_0(N)$ have a bielliptic quotient of positive rank over $\mathbb{Q}$, and thus determined all curves $X_0(N)$ with $\text{a.irr}_{\mathbb{Q}}(X_0(N)) = 2$ \cite[Thm.
 4.3]{Bars99}.